Discover Latina/o studies Fall 2020 course offerings

-For the 2019 Fall semester, Latina/o Studies offers a choice of fifteen courses at the undergraduate and graduate level.
-With such a robust curriculum, you have the opportunity to explore and learn about history, performance, art, poetry, music, and education as well as cultural identity, language, communities, migration, and more.
+For the 2020 Fall semester, Latina/o Studies offers a range of courses at the undergraduate and graduate level.
+With such a robust curriculum, you have the opportunity to explore and learn about history, performance, art, poetry, and immigration, as well as race, ethnicity, migration, and more.

 • LSP 2100 Introduction to Latina/o/x Studies (crosslisted with AMST 2106)

 • LSP 1802 Introduction to Latinos in US History (crosslisted with HIST 1802, AMST 1802)

 • LSP 2720 Introduction to Latina/o/x Performance (crosslisted with PMA 2720)

 If you have questions about Latina/o Studies courses, or the resources the program provides, we invite you to visit the 4th Floor of Rockefeller Hall or email Marti at firstname.lastname@example.org.

 A path to a Latina/o Studies minor is easy with only five courses required.

 One of the focal points of the Latina/o Studies Program is its undergraduate minor, available to all students in any college at Cornell.
 With a minor, you'll be able to explore the rich histories and contemporary life of Latino communities in the United States.
 You will learn about Latina/o political and labor participation, creative expression and literature, and issues of immigration, education, language, health, and more.

 It's never too late to register for the undergraduate minor.
 Stop by Latina/o Studies to register and to have your record reviewed for courses you have completed that count toward the minor.